magebitcom/list-pr-action/README.md

         required: true
         default: 'main'
       hours:
-        description: 'Maximum age in hours (PRs older than this will be filtered out)'
+        description: 'Age limit in hours (PRs older than this will be filtered out)'
         required: false
         default: '0'